Frequently Asked Questions

 How to treat dark circles?

-Consult a dermatologist for chemical peeling and laser treatment
+Consult a dermatologist about laser and chemical peeling procedures.

 How to treat facial hair?